ephiadise24/Student-Management-System/README.md

 # 🎓 Student Management System

-> *A Java OOP project built with purpose, curiosity, and a lot of coffee.*
+> *A Java OOP project built with purpose and  curiosity.*